The boundary value problem for Yang--Mills--Higgs fields: The alpha -YMH functional

-Although our condition~\eqref{eq:coupled-condi} is only satisfied almost everywhere on $\Omega$, we essentially use these conditions in integral form and the value on a subset of measure zero will not affect the result.
+Although our condition \eqref{eq:coupled-condi} is only satisfied almost everywhere on $\Omega$, we essentially use these conditions in integral form and the value on a subset of measure zero will not affect the result.
 The ellipticity condition in~\eqref{eq:coupled-condi} implies

+where $R$ is the upper bound for $x\in D'$ and $z=z(x)$, i.e., $\lvert x \rvert^2+\lvert z \rvert^2\leq R^2$.
 The right-hand side terms of \eqref{eq:dz-qp-dz} can be controlled by condition~\eqref{eq:coupled-condi} and Cauchy-Schwarz inequality.
-Here we demonstrate the estimates of the terms of $q_z$ and $w_p$, which explains that the coupling structure of $q_z$ and $w_p$ in \eqref{eq:coupled-condi} is crucial.
+Here, we demonstrate the estimates of the terms $q_z$ and $w_p$, which explains that the coupling structure of $q_z$ and $w_p$ in \eqref{eq:coupled-condi} is crucial.